maxpeng/cmWalk/README.rst

 -  **cmakeCompilerOptionsFile**

-   Specifying a file that contains the additional compiler settings which be inclued in the top-level CMakeLists.txt file.
+   Specifying a file that contains the additional compiler settings to be included in the top-level CMakeLists.txt file.

    Example: